hexaaproject/docker-apache-shib/README.md

 Forked from [solazs/docker-apache-shib](https://github.com/solazs/docker-apache-shib)

+The built image is available on [Docker Hub](https://hub.docker.com/r/hexaaproject/apache-shib)

 ## Building

 `docker build -t hexaaproject/apache-shib .`

 ## Usage

+You can see an example config in the [HEXAA frontend Ansible role](https://github.com/hexaaproject/ansible-role-hexaa-frontend)

 Mount your Apache config to `/etc/sites-enabled/000-default.conf` (more config files can be mounted under `/etc/sites-enabled/`).